sweattep/modern_quotes/README.md

 >I've always been a gamer

+>"I'm going to create a videogame on day" is the new "I'm going to write a book one day" lie we all tell ourselves

 >if you give humans a modicum of anonymity and a platform...

 >Envy concerns what you would like to have but don't possess, whereas jealousy concerns what you have and do not wish to lose.